-This topic describes how to use the mysql_fdw plug-in of ApsaraDB RDS for PostgreSQL to read and write data to a database on an ApsaraDB RDS for MySQL instance or to a user-created MySQL database.
+This topic describes how to use the mysql_fdw extension of ApsaraDB RDS for PostgreSQL to read data from and write data to a MySQL database.
+The MySQL database can be a database on an ApsaraDB RDS for MySQL instance or a self-managed MySQL database.

 Prerequisites